top of page

 Because epoxy grout doesn’t absorb water, it provides excellent protection against moisture.
 It keeps out mould and mildew, and you don’t need to seal it afterwards.

-Cement grout absorbs moisture unless it’s sealed properly — and even then, that seal can wear away over time.
+Cement grout absorbs moisture unless it’s sealed properly.
+Even then, that seal can wear away over time.

 Winner: Epoxy grout again — it’s fully waterproof.